Write arguments to support claims with clear reasons and relevant evidence.

 E. Provide a concluding statement or section that follows the argument presented.

-During November and December, we are also going to be working on learning rules to help better understand how to use commas.
+During January, we are also going to be finishing learning rules to help better understand how to use commas.
 These rules (with examples) are as follows:

 Items in a series